 To upload tracks to Live365, your files must be in MP3 or M4A formats.
 MP3 is a more common format than M4A.
+The files should be encoded at 128 kbps bit rate and 44.1 kHz sample rate.

 You can utilize some MP3 player programs such as Winamp, iTunes, or MusicMatch to convert your audio CDs to MP3 format.
 With iTunes, for example, when you insert a CD into your computer and choose to import the songs into iTunes, you can set the default imported audio format to be MP3s, with no additional steps.
 (This is covered below).